 To export your local site to Flywheel, you’ll need a hosting account.
-You can log into your account through the Local by Flywheel dashboard:
+You can log into your account through the Local dashboard:

 You’ll just need to enter your username and password to make the connection.
-After, all of your local and live sites will be listed in your Local by Flywheel dashboard.
+After, all of your local and live sites will be listed in your Local dashboard.

 From there, it’s a matter of a few clicks to push your local website live.
 Once your account is connected, you’ll have other options here as well.
 You can make a copy of a live site and turn it into a local site, for example.
 Then you can make changes, and copy them back over to the live version.

-With that, you know everything you’ll need to create and manage development sites through Local by Flywheel.
+With that, you know everything you’ll need to create and manage development sites through Local.
 How you use them is up to you!

-In this article, I’ve shown you how to get started with Local by Flywheel.
+In this article, I’ve shown you how to get started with Local.
 All you’ll need to do is follow these three steps:

 - Create your local WordPress site.